This post was originally published in June 2018.

-When searching for a home improvement professional, there are several options at your disposal - some better than others.
+When searching for a home remodeling or design-build contractor, there are several options at your disposal - some better than others.
 Having the professional opinion of a true expert can make all the difference.
 It’s important to keep in mind that, one way or another, referral services get paid for providing leads to contractors.
 Sometimes the cost is per month by geographic region, but it can also be by the individual lead or a percentage of the overall contract.

 Either way, as the consumer, you’re likely to be paying for those fees in the form of marked up project costs.
 Before you consider using a referral service, it’s helpful to know a bit more about the good and bad of the more popular contractor referral platforms.

-This platform is unique in that consumers pay to be members in order to have access to their network of contractors.
-For small home improvement projects that require only one trade, Angie’s List may be ok.
-When it comes to a major remodeling project where design and permitting is involved, Angie’s List is generally not a good solution because their reviews and grading system is unreliable.
+Formerly Angie’s List, This platform is unique in that consumers pay to be members in order to have access to their network of contractors.
+For small home improvement projects that require only one trade, Angi MAY be ok.
+When it comes to a major remodeling project where design and permitting is involved, Angi is a mixed bag of contractors and generally not a good solution because their reviews and grading system is unreliable.

-HomeAdvisor is even more dangerous than Angie’s List because they do not discriminate among contractors and remodeling professionals.
+HomeAdvisor is even more dangerous than Angi because they do not discriminate among contractors and remodeling professionals.
 As long as a contractor is willing to pay for leads, Home Advisor will accept them.
 Even worse, HomeAdvisor uses misleading online strategies to divert homeowners to their own contractor network.
+Once again, for major remodeling projects where design - build is the best approach, Home Advisor is not where to go.

 Pro Referral by Home Depot (formerly Redbeacon)

 Home Depot has been referring installers for their products ever since they opened their doors.
-Home Depot installers are known for completing work without plans, permits or adequate supervision.
+Home Depot installers are known for completing work without plans, permits, lead - asbestos testing or adequate supervision.
+In fact, Home Depot has been fined by the EPA for not following regulations.
 This can be unsafe for you and your family, as well as bad for resale.
 Frequently consumers have told me that they had to babysit projects handled by Home Depot installers to ensure they received what they paid for.
 Often installers had to redo work sometimes twice before it was completed properly.

 We’re fairly certain that anyone who has owned a home in the last 2-3 years has heard of, or used Houzz.
 But for all intents and purposes, if you are reading this and have never heard of the home design platform Houzz, it is essentially the “Pinterest of home design.”
 Homeowners and renters alike can browse through endless home design content that aims to educate searchers on the latest and greatest trends in the industry.